Let’s face it – startups rarely succeed because of their revolutionary ideas.

-We can all agree that besides the revolutionary and breakthrough idea, every startup must have a team that will make it real.
+We can all agree that besides the revolutionary and breakthrough idea, every startup must have a motivated development team that will make it real.
 Aside from these crucial roles, there are more people in the story of a successful tech startup – especially the ones with more developer knowledge and the ones in charge of the technicalities.

 Knowing that every startup is different and has its own unique challenges, the general roles and responsibilities in all tech startups are basically the same.
 In the end, it all boils down to having a vision and establishing a culture that is going to adapt to it, dedicate to it and be willing to jump into these roles in the blink of an eye.